Soojin-Lee0819/connectionsLab/Week2/README.md

 ### Reflections

 Although it is simple and uncomplicated for the user, to develop the system, there were a lot more thought put into the process.
-For example,
+For example, .
+I want to improve it by adding.
+One concern with this webpage is that , in order to achieve, there should be a log-in feature where the input data can be stored and can identify the user and once the log-in